 SPRINGFIELD, Ill.
-(AP) — Two Illinois emergency medical professionals should be tried on first-degree murder charges after a patient they strapped facedown to a stretcher suffocated, a judge ruled Friday.
+(AP) — An Illinois judge ruled Friday that two emergency medical professionals should face first-degree murder charges after a patient they strapped facedown to a stretcher suffocated.

-Finley and Cadigan were summoned to the apartment.
-The body camera video shows the officers trying to get Moore to his feet to walk out the door for medical assistance, and then placing him in a prone position on the gurney.
-Cadigan, an emergency medical technician, strapped him in while Finley, a paramedic, put a blanket over him.
+Finley and Cadigan were summoned Dec.
+18 to Moore’s Springfield apartment.
+Police body camera video shows the officers trying to get Moore to his feet to walk out the door for medical assistance and then placing him in a prone position on the gurney.
+Cadigan, an emergency medical technician, then strapped him in while Finley, a paramedic, put a blanket over him.

 “There’s no medical reason to transport someone in a prone position,” Wright said.

-Referring to the video, Wright continued: “Clearly, Mr. Moore is not combative.
+Referring to Springfield police bodycam video, he continued, “Clearly, Mr. Moore is not combative.
 He was the complete opposite of combative.
 He needed help.
 For them to cover themselves by telling hospital staff that he was combative goes to their credibility.”

 “If this goes to trial, the state is going to have to prove beyond a reasonable doubt that when they placed him on the gurney, that they thought to themselves, ‘I think I’m killing him,’” said Justin Kuehn, one of Cadigan’s attorneys.
 “Were their acts reckless?
 That’s for another day.”

 If convicted, Finley, 44 and Cadigan, 50, could each face 20 to 60 years in prison.
 They pleaded not guilty and are being held in the Sangamon County Jail on $1 million bond each.